Xiaolu1263/Xiaolu1263.github.io/_pages/about.md

   <br />
  [Origin Wireless AI](https://www.originwirelessai.com/)

-Getting started
+Research Projects
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
+1. <b> Device-free Wireless Monitoring System </b>
+Worked on the development and validation of a highly accurate and calibration-free wireless motion detector with large through-the-wall coverage by using Channel Station Information (CSI) related techniques.
+The research has been commercialized by Origin Wireless AI Inc. and won the CES 2020 Innovation Award.
+In partnership with Belkin, it has been deployed over 150 countries worldwide as LinkSysAware

-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
+3. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
+4. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
+5. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
+6. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+7. Check status by going to the repository settings, in the "GitHub pages" section

 Site-wide configuration
 ------